Laurenfrost/laurenfrost/README.md

 ### Hi there 👋

 This is Linwei Ye, a Japanese Anime fan.
-Graduated from Dalian University of Technology of China with double bachelor degrees, CS and Japanese.
+Graduated from Dalian University of Technology of China with double bachelor degrees, **Computer Science** and **Japanese Language**.

++ My Job & Main Focus
+  - I consider myself more like a **DevOps Engineer** instead of a Data Engineer or a BackEnd Dev.
+  - I’m currently preparing for the AWS Certification -- Associate level of Solutions Architect.

++ Also focus on
-- I’m interested in high performance computing.
+  - Recently, I’m VERY interested in **Spike Neural Network** & something Neuromorphic.
-- I’m currently learning data science.
+  - I’m interested in **High Performance Computing**.

++ My Hobbies
   - Ask me about Japanese - Chiness translation.

 [![Laurenfrost's github stats](https://github-readme-stats.vercel.app/api?username=laurenfrost&count_private=true&show_icons=true&theme=slateorange)](https://github.com/Laurenfrost/)